odkr/sucgi/README.md

 Please take the time to read and evaluate the source code.

-Install the tools needed to compile suCGI by:
+Install the missing components of the C build toolchain:

     sudo ./prepare

 *prepare* uses the package manager of your operating system, if possible.
+The installed packages can be removed with `prepare -r`.

 Generate the build configuration by: